ChristopherBrum/RB109-Launch_School/live_assessment/live_ass_practice.md

 rot13("This is my first ROT13 excercise!" == "Guvf vf zl svefg EBG13 rkprepvfr!"
 Rot 13 means each letter is replaced by the letter appearing 13 places in the alphabt. after the original letter.
 Last 13 letters alphabet you start over.

-### Problem: ###
+-- Problem

 Rot 13 means each letter is replaced by the letter appearing 13 places in the alphabt after the original letter

 - input: string
 - output: string
 - rules:
   - For this task you're only supposed to substitue characters.
 Not spaces, punctuation, numbers etc.
   - if there is a number, return it as it is

-### Algorithm: ###
+-- Algorithm:

 - replace the alphabet characters with the ones that comes after 13
 - abcdefghijklm nopqrstuvwxyz

 - split the string into array of words
 - iterate over the characters

 ```ruby
 def rot13(string)